robince/website-blogofile/_pages/research.markdown

 This approach as already been used successfully as a way to map neuronal receptive fields with correlated natural stimuli [(Sharpee et al. 2002)](http://arxiv.org/abs/physics/0212110v2), is a foundation of the ID3 and C4.5 algorithms for fitting decision trees, and has been used to fit hidden Markov model predictors for discrete random sequences [(Shalizi & Shalizi, 2004)](http://arxiv.org/abs/cs.LG/0406011).
 During my PhD I developed an algorithm for investigating interactions of different orders in a system by efficiently finding probability distributions that maximize entropy subject to marginal constraints (included in [pyEntropy](/code.html#pyentropy)) and I am keen to explore this approach of applying brute force optimisation to information theoretical objectives more in the future.

-I am also interested in applying a techniques from [machine learning](http://en.wikipedia.org/wiki/Machine_learning) to these large scale problems of neurological data analysis in general, and in particular the issue of neural coding.
+I am also interested in applying techniques from [machine learning](http://en.wikipedia.org/wiki/Machine_learning) to these large scale problems of neurological data analysis in general, and in particular the issue of neural coding.
 For example, applying supervised learning algorithms to neural data can give insights into the performance of different codes even for response spaces and numbers of trials for which it would be impossible to directly calculate the mutual information.
 I am interested in the relationship between decoding and information [(Quian Quiroga & Panzeri, 2010)](http://www.nature.com/nrn/journal/v10/n3/full/nrn2578.html), which means these supervised learning approaches can be used to give rigorous quantification of information transfer in large systems.
 I am also looking at other dimensionality reduction methods (self-organising maps, PCA) for calculating approximations to mutual information in high dimensional spaces.